 Our team of Vermont and New Hampshire attorneys specialize in trucking and commercial motor vehicle cases.
-We are part of the Association of Truck Accident Lawyers, AAJ Trucking Litigation Group, and recently was selected to the National Trial Lawyers Top Truck Accident Lawyers.
+We are part of the Academy of Truck Accident Lawyers, AAJ Trucking Litigation Group, and recently was selected to the National Trial Lawyers Top Truck Accident Lawyers.
 When you have been in a truck accident, we get on the scene as soon as possible.
 In significant crashes, the insurance company will, as well, but we do our best to beat them to the scene.
 We use the best experts from across the nation, and we have 8- and 7-figure results.
 We are built to handle these types of cases, and we will travel to you.

 Determining Liability in a Vermont or New Hampshire Trucking Accident

 In a truck accident in Vermont or New Hampshire, one or more parties may be liable for your injuries.
 In some cases, you may be able to file a lawsuit against more than one party.
 Common parties who bear responsibility for a truck accident include but are not limited to: